nsc-norway/suprDUPr/README.md

 Run with default options:

-    $ fastdup data.fastq
+    $ suprDUPr data.fastq

 Search for duplicates in a region of +/- 5000 pixels in x coordinate and +/- 3000 pixels in y coordinate:

-    $ fastdup -x 5000 -y 3000 data.fastq
+    $ suprDUPr -x 5000 -y 3000 data.fastq

 Process a file which is not sorted:

-    $ fastdup --unsorted data.fastq
+    $ suprDUPr --unsorted data.fastq

 ### Description

-  - The main program is called `fastdup`.
+  - The main program is called `suprDUPr`.
 It examines sequence reads in a fastq file (optionally gzip compressed), and computes the fraction of reads which are "local" duplicates.
-  - A seconary program is `fastdup.read_id`.
+  - A seconary program is `suprDUPr.read_id`.
 It outputs part of the FASTQ header for all reads identified as duplicates.

 ### Filtering pipeline

-The package also includes a PERL script to filter a file based on the output of `fastdup.read_id`.
+The package also includes a PERL script to filter a file based on the output of `suprDUPr.read_id`.
 For usage information, run:

     ./filter-dups.pl

 This command outputs reads which are not "sequencinge duplicates" in data.fastq, to a file called filtered.fastq:

-    $ ./fastdup.read_id data.fastq | ./filter-dups.pl data.fastq > filtered.fastq
+    $ ./suprDUPr.read_id data.fastq | ./filter-dups.pl data.fastq > filtered.fastq

 The filter-pe script can be used to filter  paired-end reads, but note that only the first file is considered for the purpose of identifying duplicates.
 This